-It is expected to be more of the same; however, on larger projects where capacity is required from overseas-based insurers, we could start to see a situation whereby the need to complete the placement could come with more punitive terms being imposed by the follow markets, which could then in turn apply to the entire placement.
-Especially in relation to defects and design issues.
+It is expected to be more of the same; however, on larger projects where capacity is required from overseas-based insurers, we have started to see a situation whereby the need to complete the placement could come with more punitive terms being imposed by the follow markets, which could then in turn apply to the entire placement.
+Especially in relation to higher excesses, defects, and design issues coverage.
+On such placements, the new need to complete the placement to 100% means the entire placement is then amended to reflect co-insurers requirements to support.